ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

 11. Enable external md5 authentication.

-    1. For RHV 4.0 and RHV 4.1, update the following line in `/var/lib/pgsql/data/pg_hba.conf`:
+    1. For RHV 4.0, 4.1, and 4.4 update the following line in
+        `/var/lib/pgsql/data/pg_hba.conf`:

             host    all      all    0.0.0.0/0     md5